seniorresource.com

 New Attitude on Successful Aging

 Researchers have defined successful aging as an absence of or low level of disease and disability.
-Now, a fascinating new study of more than 500 elders aged 60 to 98 challenges that notion.
+A study of more than 500 elders aged 60 to 98 challenges that notion.
 It turns out that people who think they are aging well are not necessarily the healthiest individuals.
 Optimism and effective coping styles (or attitude) were found to be the keys to aging successfully rather than traditional measures of health and wellness.

 Remaining Socially Active

 For you females, the Red Hat Society™ offers an excellent venue to stay socially active.
-This society has evolved into the largest women's movement worldwide changing the perception of aging women.
+This society has evolved into a worldwide women's movement, changing the perception of aging women.
 This organization uses the iconic Red Hat to have fun and bond as sisters as they travel through life together.

 Red Hatters are focused on women over 50.
 This worldwide sisterhood has nearly 40,000 chapters across the US in all 50 states and in more than 30 foreign countries.
 Each chapter averages about 20-25 members.
 Their full regalia for outings include red hats and purple clothing.
 Membership includes a diverse network of women including working women and retirees, grandmothers, golfers, attorneys, teachers, Olympians and entertainers.